Common Terms

 - Typically, they use a 24-word phrase.
 This phrase you should write down (not on your computer) and store separately from your hardware wallet.

-- If you lose your hardware wallet, you can still gain access to your accounts & funds via the word-phrase you wrote down.
+- If you lose your hardware wallet, you can still gain access to your accounts and funds via the word-phrase you wrote down.

 - Never type the word-phrase on your computer.
 It defeats the purpose of your hardware wallet.

 - See here for more information about Hardware Wallets

 - The colorful blob of colors that corresponds to your address.

 - It is an easy way to see if your address is correct.

 - Note: the above addresses are a single character different but have remarkably different icons and colors.
 Magic!

 Used all over Ethereum for a variety of things, a hexadecimal string is comprised of the numbers